tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 By the 4600s, during the Long Peace, Tollen begins to assert more autonomy.
 By now it has become a mixing place of Drankorian, Skaer, and Highlander culture, with diverse religious practices and where many languages can be heard.
 During this era the first merchant houses are established, becoming rich off the trade of dyed cloth south to [[Drankorian Empire|Drankor]], and the development of magical tattoos, especially those that could help sailors control the wind and sea.

-In the 4800s, as Drankorian expansion to the west begins in earnest and the might of the empire is focused to the east, the Tollen merchant houses have de facto control over Tollen, and Tollen has become a major city and one of the central mercantile powers of the [[western Green Sea]].
+In the 4800s, as Drankorian expansion to the west begins in earnest and the might of the empire is focused to the east, the Tollen merchant houses have de facto control over Tollen, and Tollen has become a major city and one of the central mercantile powers of the [[Western Green Sea]].
 It is during this era that the [[University of Tollen]] is founded.

 ### The Fall of [[Drankorian Empire|Drankor]] and the Growth of [[Sembara]]